Skip to main content

 About the Project

-We are currently underway on a major project to replace pipelines and improve seven of our eight wastewater lift stations, which move wastewater through our system to treatment.
+We are currently underway on a major project to replace pipelines and improve our wastewater lift stations, which move wastewater through our system to treatment.
+We’re updating six wastewater lift stations and consolidating two others (for seven total stations).
 This long-overdue project will make our wastewater system much more reliable and involves upgrades across our service area.

 The first part of the project (2025-2026) includes:

-- Installing a new wastewater lines between two of the sewage pump stations along Serena Drive and south into City open space.
-(Lift Stations 1&2)
+• Installing a new wastewater lines between two of the sewage pump stations along Serena Drive and south into City open space.
+(Lift Stations 1&2) STATUS: Underway (more info below).

-- Replacing our lift station in the Hidden Pointe neighborhood, behind 343 and 355 Crossing Circle (Lift Station 5 Replacement Project)
+• Replacing our lift station in the Hidden Pointe neighborhood, behind 343 and 355 Crossing Circle (Lift Station 5 Replacement Project).
+STATUS: Underway (more info below).

 (Click each blue project button for more details)